 Seats 2 and 4 will conclude after year three.

-The current NomCom Associate Chair serves as a liaison and observer between the Standing Committee and on behalf of the current NomCom.
+The current NomCom Associate Chair serves as a liaison and (non-voting) observer between the Standing Committee and on behalf of the current NomCom.

 The existence of any vacancies shall not affect the obligation of the Standing Committee to carry out the responsibilities assigned to it in this Charter.